Sonoma Botanical Garden

-Sonoma Botanical Garden (formerly Quarryhill Botanical Garden) is a 501(c)3 private nonprofit education and research botanical garden, home to one of the largest collections of scientifically documented, wild-source Asian plants in North America and Europe.
+Sonoma Botanical Garden (formerly Quarryhill Botanical Garden) is a 501(c)(3) private nonprofit education and research botanical garden, home to one of the largest collections of scientifically documented, wild-source Asian plants in North America and Europe.

 History

 The Sonoma Botanical Garden property was originally a sandstone quarry that previously produced road foundation stone.

-In 1964, the Nuns Canyon Fire burned more than 10,000 acres in the Mayacamas Mountains above Glen Ellen, CA.
+In 1964, the Nuns Canyon Fire burned more than 10,000 acres in the Mayacamas Mountains above Glen Ellen, California.

-In 1968, San Francisco resident Jane Davenport Jansen purchased forty-plus acres northeast of Glen Ellen, CA for a summer home.
+In 1968, San Francisco resident Jane Davenport Jansen purchased forty-plus acres northeast of Glen Ellen for a summer home.
 In 1970 she planted cabernet vineyards on the valley floor of the property.

 In 1982, Jane began to consider the uncultivated parts of the property inspired by a partnership with Roger Warner.
 After a flood around Jane's house in 1982, Jane was introduced to Roger who redesigned the landscape reminiscent of an English garden with a selection of California native plants and rarities from China.
 In 1985, a landscape partnership between Jane and Roger was formed and plans for a 25-acre hillside botanical garden began.

 In 1987, Jane sponsored the first collecting expedition to Asia.
 In that year, the relationship between her and Roger Warner suddenly dissolved and Lord Howick of the Howick Arboretum helped Jane refocus her vision for the garden.
 They planned for a conservation of rare and endangered Asian species.

 In 1988, cooperative expeditions with the Royal Botanical Gardens, Kew Gardens, and the Howick Arboretum began.
 The property was named Quarryhill Botanical Garden and a small nursery was established to cultivate the wild-collected seeds.
 Planting began in 1990.
 Preserving these threatened species and celebrating biodiversity was the foundation for the garden's mission.

 Jansen appointed William A. McNamara Director in 1994 and he became executive director in 2007.
-In 1998, an additional 22-acres, Three Springs Ranch, was purchased.
+In 1998, an additional 22 acres, Three Springs Ranch, was purchased.